Heir Heads

 “Shouldn’t you know that?”

-“It looks like one,” Dr Shapiro frowned.
+“It certainly looks like one,” Dr Shapiro frowned.
 “I need you to lie down.
 The last thing you want is a colony of these setting up camp on your todger.”

 “You touched me down there knowing you had a wart on your finger?”
 I was half-way off the table.